-Hotel "Samzeo" will be the first international standard hotel in the region satisfying expectations of foreign and local visitors.
-The two-storied hotel at least with 22 rooms is arranged at 2,600 m2 land area with building space of 3,000 m2, which includes the hotel rooms, restaurant/dining hall, conference facility etc. Conceptually, the hotel will be designed to offer a synthesis and mix of friend and family atmosphere.
+Hotel Samzeo will be the first international standard hotel in the region satisfying expectations of foreign and local visitors.
+The two-storied hotel with over 20 rooms has already been arranged at 2,600 m2 land area with building space of 3,000 m2, which includes the hotel rooms, restaurant/dining hall, conference facility etc. Conceptually, the hotel will be designed to offer a synthesis and mix of friend and family atmosphere.

-Due to the existing situation and to support tourism development in the region, the SP aims at enhancing of water supply system for village Omalo and arrangement of water supply and sewage systems for hotel "Samzeo" in Omalo, Akhmeta municipality.
+Due to the existing situation, and to support tourism development in the region, the SP aims at enhancing of water supply system for village Omalo and arrangement of water supply and sewage systems for hotel Samzeo in Omalo, Akhmeta municipality.